korginc/nts-1-customizations/doc/02_programming.md

 ## Connecting the Programmer

-_note: The NTS-1 Custom Panel Reference Board is not 5V tolerant.
-Please don't connect 5V powered device.
-USB serial adapters sometimes have 3.3V/5V options, make sure to set it to 3.3V mode._

 The ST-LINK compatible programmer should be connected to the _SWD_ connector in the following way:

 ![NTS-1 Custom Panel Rev.B SWD Connection to Nucleo ST-Link](../assets/NTS-1_ref_cp_revb_swd.jpg)